rjsuzuki/linux_dotfiles/README.md

 Basic dotfiles setup.
 Defaults to Snapcraft.io whenever possible.

+## IMPORTANT

+- review the `path_exports.sh` to ensure the paths will match appropriately to your environment.

 ## "What's in the box!?"

 - Edit the 'switches' inside the `install.sh` file to turn ON/OFF for installation.